HSA Contributions Help

 - Any other person

-General rule: For an eligible individual that is covered by the same HDHP plan for the entire calendar year, the maximum annual contribution is the statutory limit of $3,350 in 2015 and $3,350 in 2016 for those with self-only coverage, or $6,650 in 2015 and $6,750 in 2016 for those with family coverage.
+General rule: For an eligible individual that is covered by the same HDHP plan for the entire calendar year, the maximum annual contribution is the statutory limit of $3,550 in 2020 for those with self-only coverage, or $7,000 for those with family coverage.
 An HSA owner is treated as being covered by the same HDHP coverage (self-only or family) for the entire year as the coverage held on December 1.

 NOTE: Contribution amounts may be adjusted for cost-of-living increases.

 Contributions may be made by or on behalf of an eligible individual even if the eligible individual has no compensation, or the contributions exceed his or her compensation.